AppliedAcousticsChalmers/sound_field_analysis-py/README.md

 The package is pure python and PEP8 compliant (except line-length).
 Please expect things to be slow for now and for the API to break, as the development is still very much ongoing.

 ## Requirements
+We use Python 3.5 for development.
+Chances are that earlier version will work too but this is untested.

 The following external libraries are required:
 - [NumPy](http://www.numpy.org)
 - [SciPy](http://www.scipy.org)